karrykkk/karrykkk.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me"
+title: "Siqi Kou"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 👋 Hi there!
 I'm a 2nd-year Ph.D. student at Shanghai Jiao Tong University (SJTU), where I am fortunate to be advised by Prof. [Zhijie Deng](https://thudzj.github.io/).
 My research focuses on developing machine learning methodologies to build more reliable and efficient generative models.

 Previously, I received my B.S. in Mathematics from SJTU, where I was fortunate to work closely with [Teng Hu](https://sjtuplayer.github.io/) and advised by Prof. [Ran Yi](https://yiranran.github.io/).
 In Fall 2023, I also had the opportunity to study as an exchange student at the Chinese University of Hong Kong (CUHK).